wallin/neo4j-browser/README.md

 ## Publish

     $ grunt build            # Build the application for distribution
-    $ ./tools/sbt assembly   # Build a maven pom which Neo4j can use
+    $ ./tools/sbt publish    # Build a maven artifact which Neo4j can integrate

 ### Adding new files